asawitt/PythonDisjointSet/README.md

 ### Getting the size of a set
 -Returns the size of the set with the given setIndex in O(1) time sets.getSize(setIndex)
+### Total Size
+-Returns the total size of all sets in the DisjointSet.
+Runs in O(h) time where h is the number of sets sets.getTotalSize()